Trading-Journal/trading-journal-authentication/README.md

 ## Pending

-* Change me endpoint to update user data
 * Authorities endpoints
-  * Enable access to  ORGANISATION user
+  * Enable access to ORGANISATION user for listing
-  * Do not manage system admin when category when it is an ORGANISATION user
+  * Do not list ADMIN when it is ORGANISATION ADMIN
   * Manage all when logged user id ADMINISTRATOR
   * Change the add authorities (Users and Tenancy users) to use Authority Id, instead of name (Patch with param for id)
 * Set and document environment variables and properties